erikwilson/netflow-to-avro/README.md

 # netflow-to-avro

-This project will process a directory containing Netflow files in hadoop and output the associated flow, metrics, and adjacency avro data.
+This project will process a directory containing Netflow files in hadoop and output the associated flow, metrics, and adjacency data.
 This is accomplished by creating an avro.hadoop.mapred NetflowV5 to flow reader, outputting flow data in the map stage, while reducing metrics and adjacency information at the same time.
 In this way we can read and convert relevant Netflow data once in a parallel manner, then use a single map/reduce